myfreeer/mpv-build-lite/README.md

     cmake -DTARGET_ARCH=i686-w64-mingw32 -G Ninja ..

 First, you need to build toolchain.
 By default, it will be installed in `install` folder.
-This take ~20 minutes on my 4-core machine.

     ninja gcc
+    ninja vulkan crossc shaderc gmp libmodplug speex vorbis xvidcore lzo expat

 After it done, you're ready to build mpv and all its dependencies:

     ninja mpv

-This will take a while (about ~10 minutes on my machine).

-The final `build64` folder's size will be around ~3GB.
+For MSYS2, you can just use `build-mpv.sh` for a 64-bit build, ignoring steps above.

 ## Building Software (Second Time)